Projects & Sites

 Leadership: Krzysztof Kiryluk (Columbia University)

-Chronic Kidney Disease (CKD) is a common, complex condition associated with many complications and high mortality that disproportionately affects African American and Hispanic communities.
-As part of the Multi-omics in Health and Disease consortium, we will establish a CKD Disease Study Site to evaluate if multi-omic approaches can improve precision medicine and promote equity in CKD care in ancestrally diverse populations.
+Chronic Kidney Disease (CKD) is a common, complex condition associated with many complications and high mortality.
+As part of the Multi-omics in Health and Disease consortium, we will establish a CKD Disease Study Site to evaluate if multi-omic approaches can improve precision medicine and promote CKD care.

 Exposomic Profiling in Airway disease to uNravel Determinants of Asthma (EXPAND-Asthma)